 Furthermore, the deliberate misinformation to consumers by the coalition of discount brokerages, which spurred legal and regulatory responses, raises serious doubts about their integrity and authenticity.
 The Consumer Federation of America (CFA), given its financial gains from cy pres awards, puts its objectivity into question.
 The vested financial interests of the CFA seriously impinge on the credibility of its pronouncements and research findings.

 Finally, As per the ethical responsibilities outlined in Rule 3.3 of the Model Rules of Professional Conduct, Plaintiff’s counsel is obligated to ensure accuracy and truthfulness in all proceedings before the court.
 Given these circumstances, it is incumbent upon Plaintiff’s counsel to take remedial measures to correct these misrepresentations.
 These measures may include but are not limited to revising the statements in question, withdrawing inaccurate evidence, or even communicating directly with the tribunal to rectify the misrepresentation.
-Please remember that upholding the integrity of the legal process is a responsibility shared by all members of the legal profession.
 Failure to adhere to these duties can lead to severe repercussions, including sanctions and disciplinary action.
 Swift attention to this matter is advised.